god-jester/D3ROS-Modding-Seasons/README.md

 # Diablo III (ROS) - Seasonal PS4 Modding

-This guide aims to provide concise, accurate instructions to use publicly available homebrew and PC tools to bring edited saves into Season 26 and beyond on PS4 and PS5.
-I put this all together and abused my first leaderboard on August 11, 2021
+This guide aims to provide concise, accurate instructions to use publicly available homebrew and PC tools to bring edited saves into Season 24 and beyond on PS4 and PS5.
+I put this all together and abused my first Seasonal leaderboard spot on August 11, 2021 😉

 In this guide I will show you step-by-step what I did and which tools and information I used.